ratemykol/cursor/replit.md

 - June 24, 2025.
 Connected to production Render PostgreSQL database and successfully migrated schema with 45 traders and user data
 - June 24, 2025.
 Enhanced /api/traders route with 10-second timeout protection and improved error handling for database requests
 - June 24, 2025.
 Added database connection testing to db.ts with visual logging for Render deployment debugging
+- June 24, 2025.
+Updated database connection to use standard PostgreSQL driver with SSL for Render compatibility
 ```

 ## User Preferences